Any user of the Migration App.

 Q: What's the difference between Migrating Data and running a True-Up?

 A: The first time you run a fresh migration job where no data exists on the destination, Migration App copies the data from the source to the destination.
-Any subsequent data migration is a True-Up.
-But in the UI, both actions use the Migrate Data button.
+Any subsequent data migration is a True-Up, and you can re-run True-Up Data multiple times.

 - It first scans the source.